master of arts

 The Youth and Community Development track is situated at the intersection of developmental theory, social action and justice, and organizational leadership and change.
 This program is rooted in community psychology and the prevention sciences to provide a foundation for studying setting-level interventions and developmental needs.
 This program invites students to critically examine root causes and how individuals and organizations can address social inequalities.
 Students will study organizational change to develop understandings and competencies in transformational leadership to promote human flourishing.

-Why this program at Western Michigan University
+Why youth and community development at Western Michigan University?

 - Prepares graduate for leadership roles in a variety of settings